SoftFactFH/SFBusinessData/work/ReadMe_En.txt

 						README SFBusinessData
 ====================================================================================================================

-SFBusinessData are components of Embarcadero Delphi for reusable, database independent programming of business or data logic.
+SFBusinessData are components for Embarcadero Delphi for reusable, database independent programming of business or data logic.

 1. Information and examples